 - Slack and the corporate culture

 - The hive mind of the Borg

 - Friendly reminders

 - Zoom as Slack Plus

 - Let's all get together

-IVAN STEGIC: Hey Everyone!
-You’re listening to the TEN7 Podcast, where we get together every fortnight to talk about technology, business and the humans in it.
+IVAN STEGIC: Hey everyone!
+You’re listening to The TEN7 Podcast, where we get together every fortnight to talk about technology, business and the humans in it.
 I’m your host Ivan Stegic.
 Today we’re exploring our use of Slack in the second episode of the TEN7 Blueprint for Operations series.
-Our Blueprint takes a number of things into account – How we store passwords.
-How we manage software releases and do versioning.
-What tool we use to track issues.
-A component that’s a cornerstone for us, more so because we’re distributed is Slack.
+Our Blueprint takes a number of things into account: how we store passwords, how we manage software releases and do versioning, what tool we use to track issues.
+A component that’s a cornerstone for us, more so because we’re distributed, is Slack.
 It’s what we use to talk to each other, to solve problems, to literally meet around the water cooler.
 Joining me today again is Charlene Jaszewski and Tess Flynn.
 So Slack?
-We started using Slack in 2014 so we’ve been using this thing for 4 years and I’m not sure what you guys have used in other jobs, in other projects, but we used Google Chat before that and it really transformed the way we talk to each other.
+We started using Slack in 2014, so we’ve been using this thing for four years and I’m not sure what you guys have used in other jobs, in other projects, but we used Google Chat before that and it really transformed the way we talk to each other.